weaviate/weaviate-io/developers/weaviate/concepts/data.md

 }
 ```

-To generate vectors, use one of Weaviate's vectorizer [modules](./modules.md) or use your own vectorizer.
+To generate vectors for your data, use one of Weaviate's vectorizer [modules](./modules.md).
+You can also use your own vectorizer.

 ### Collections

+Collections are groups of objects that share a schema definition.

 In this example, the `Author` collection holds objects that represent different authors.